jhuang38/vc-hades/README.md

 ## Potential future features/todo:
 - mouse control
 - demo video
+- support for different games (interested in doing this for P5R since it got a pc port)
 - support for different screen sizes
 - AI learns to play Hades (very far in the future, I will need to learn more about the details of ML